AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

 ## d50 Spells
  1. **Acid Fingers** - Your hands secrete acid for a minute.
 Step up the damage of your unarmed attacks, and degrade armor or equipment on Direct Damage.
  2. **AntiGravity** - Gravity no longer affects a creature or object your size or smaller for a single round.
- 3. **Back Tentacles** - Black tentacles surge from a spot you choose, and make d6 attacks to attempt to grasp any creatures in range.
+ 3. **Black Tentacles** - Black tentacles surge from a spot you choose, and make d6 attacks to attempt to grasp any creatures in range.
  4. **Barrier** - Create a transparent, indestructible barrier of any shape with a total area of 10 square feet.
  5. **Black Ice** - Freeze a surface with slick, difficult to see ice.
 Lasts as long as ice would last given the ambient temperature.
  6. **Bleeding Edge** - Awaken bloodthirst in a bladed weapon.
 Its next strike deals max damage, but if that hit does not kill or incapacitate the target the blade deals the wielder d4 Direct Damage.